 Visit Neustadt to get some other perspectives of Dresden.
 A city is not all about the sights and historical monuments.
 It’s also about the (contemporary) culture, street life and the people who live there.
 When visiting Dresden on weekend trips from Berlin, a visit to Neustadt is highly recommended.

-BUDGET TIP: Restaurants tends to be a bit cheaper in the Neustadt then in the touristy Altstadt.
+BUDGET TIP: Restaurants tends to be a bit cheaper in the Neustadt than in the touristy Altstadt.
 This is also where you find a more modern and international food scene

 5.Plan your trip: how to get to Dresden and around